 Erik served as Area Director of Young Life in Bucks County, Pennsylvania from 2001 to 2004.
 In 2005, he and his wife, Sarah, moved to Virginia where he served at Grace Community Church in Mechanicsville, first as Assistant to the Pastor and then as Associate Pastor.
 City Church named Erik our Church Planter and Founding Pastor in 2008.
 He was installed as our Senior Pastor in 2011.

 Erik and Sarah live in the Fan with their son and two daughters.

 Jim grew up in Chesapeake, Virginia.
 After high school he served in the United States Navy for six years (2004 to 2010) in the field of Cryptology and Intelligence, deploying on submarines and aircraft carriers all over the world.

 In his post-Navy life, Jim earned a Bachelor of Arts in Biblical Theology from Regent University in 2012.
 He went on to received a Maters of Divinity from Covenant Theological Seminary in May of 2016.
 He also lead Young Life as volunteer and worked at Young Life Camp in the Adirondacks for two summers—where he happened to meet Susan, his future wife.

 Jim moved to Richmond in the summer of 2016 to serve alongside City Church’s pastors and leadership to disciple children and their families.
 He’s proud to lead a wonderful team of volunteer leaders who seek to show kids Jesus in the nursery, Children’s Worship, City Kids, and middle and high school ministries.

-Jim, Susan, and their young daughter live in Westover Hills on Richmond’s Southside.
-They are expecting their second daughter in July.
+Jim, Susan, and their young daughters live in Westover Hills on Richmond’s Southside.